Yairama/pyminerpit/README.md

 To run the scrip just open a cmd in the dijkstra_pit folder and run the command `python dijkstra_pit.py` and you will se the results in the console.
 - This algorithm has been extracted from the following paper: [Open pit limit optimization using dijkstra’s algorithm](https://ijmge.ut.ac.ir/article_75161_73cf9766e88e3e69c2b09d8707eeb612.pdf)
 - This algorithm has the same results as Lerch & Grossman's algorithm, but has better performance (We recommend read the paper's results)
+- It's very important to understand the Dijkstra algorithm to determine the shortest path. (check the script above)

 ## WE STILL DEVELOPING